mekuzd/StaritPay/README.md

 ---

-The frontend runs on PORT 3030 with command Npm run dev, while the backend Runs on PORT 5000 with command nodemon
+## The frontend runs on PORT 3030 with command Npm run dev, while the backend Runs on PORT 5000 with command nodemon

+---

 ### Deployment

+- Frontend folder was deployed on Vercel
+- Backend folder was deployed on Render